Lenovo thinkpad l480 core i5 8th gen 8gb256gb ssd

 Ports

 A Type-C mechanical docking port and a USB Type-C port are located on the left side of the ThinkPad L480.
 Additionally, there is a microSD card reader, a USB 3.1 connector, an Ethernet port, and an HDMI 1.4 port.
-A headphone/microphone combo jack, a second USB 3.1 port, and a secure lock slot are all located on the right side.
+A headphone/microphone combo jack, a second USB 3.1 port, and a secure lock slot are all on the right side.

 Display

 The 14-inch, 1920 x 1080 display of the ThinkPad L480 is unimpressive.
 The colors in the Guardians of the Galaxy Vol. 2 teasers weren't as vivid as they could have been.
-The glowing-orange environment of the trailer's opening sequence and the giant squid monster's tentacles lacked the same vivid pink hue that I saw on my monitor (an NEC MultiSync PA271W).
+The glowing-orange environment of the trailer's opening sequence and the giant squid monster's tentacles lacked the same vivid pink hue I saw on my monitor (an NEC MultiSync PA271W).
 The shadows on the same squid monster also obscured details and hid the monster's fainter gross, gushy characteristics under a veil of darkness due to L480's dim display.

 The ThinkPad L480's poor sRGB color gamut score, which explains the panel's mediocre hues, was 66.3 percent (the average is 112 percent).
 Even worse, the Dell Latitude 5490 only received 65 percent.
 The ThinkPad L480's brightness reading of 208 nits on our light meter is significantly less than the average of 306 nits.
 It outperformed the Latitude 5490's 178 nits, though.